-Initial base salaries of our executive officers are established by taking into account his or her qualifications, experience, comparable market data and prior salary level.
-Thereafter, Opendoor's Compensation Committee generally has reviewed, and adjusted as necessary, base salaries for each of our executive officers, at a minimum annually.
-In setting base salary levels for 2020, Opendoor's Compensation Committee considered a range of factors, including:
+Initial base salaries of our executive officers are established through arm's-length negotiation at the time the individual executive officer is hired, taking into account his or her qualifications, experience, comparable market data and prior salary level.
+Thereafter, our Compensation Committee generally has reviewed, and adjusted as necessary, base salaries for each of our executive officers, at a minimum annually.
+In setting base salary levels for 2019, our Compensation Committee considered a range of factors, including:

-- the individual's anticipated responsibilities and experience; - our Compensation Committee members' collective experience and knowledge in compensating similarly situated individuals at other companies; and - · the value of the executive officer's existing equity awards.
+- the individual's anticipated responsibilities and experience; - our Compensation Committee members' collective experience and knowledge in compensating similarly situated individuals at other companies; and - the value of the executive officer's existing equity awards.

-The table below sets forth the annual base salary rates during 2020 for each named executive officer.
+The table below sets forth the annual base salary rates during 2019 for each named executive officer.

-Named Executive Officer 2020 Annual Base Salary Rate
+Named Executive Officer 2019 Annual Base Salary Rate

-Eric Wu \$325,000 (1)
+Eric Wu \$275,000

-Carrie Wheeler \$350,000 (2)
+Gautam Gupta \$350,000 (1)

-Gautam Gupta \$350,000
+Jason Child \$400,000 (2)

-Julie Todaro \$350,000
+Julie Todaro \$350,000 (3)

-Tom Willerer \$350,000
+Tom Willerer \$350,000 (4)

-Elizabeth Stevens \$300,000
+Ian Wong \$325,000

-- (1) Mr. Wu's annual base salary rate increased from \$275,000 to \$325,000, effective January 1, 2020. - (2) Ms. Wheeler commenced her employment with the Company in September 2020.
+- (1) Mr. Gupta's annual base salary rate increased from \$337,500 to \$350,000 effective July 1, 2019. - (2) Mr. Child terminated his employment with the Company in May 2019. - (3) Ms. Todaro commenced her employment with the Company in October 2019. - (4) Mr. Willerer commenced his employment with the Company in September 2019.

-In January 2020, Mr. Wu, our CEO, entered into a new employment letter agreement, pursuant to which his base salary was increased from \$275,000 to \$325,000, effective January 1, 2020.
+In January 2020, our CEO entered into a new employment letter agreement, pursuant to which his base salary was increased from \$275,000 to \$325,000, effective January 1, 2020.
 Mr. Wu has donated his salary to a relief fund for Company employees affected by staff reductions in force for a portion of 2020.
 The base salary increase was approved by Opendoor's board in order to provide Mr. Wu with a more competitive total annual cash compensation package that would align with those provided to similarly situated officers of peer companies.